opensearch-project/ml-commons/docs/tutorials/rerank/rerank_pipeline_with_CrossEncoder_model_deployed_on_Sagemaker.md

   "text_docs": ["I hate you", "I love you"]
 }
 ```
+The connector `pre_process_function` transforms the input into the format required by the `inputs` parameter shown previously.

-By default, the Sagemaker model output is in the following format:
+By default, the SageMaker model output has the following format:
 ```json
 [
   {